top of page

 (7) POST-TRAUMATIC GROWTH

 There is an interesting twist to all of this, however.
 And that comes from an area of psychology called Post-Traumatic Growth (PTG) - which is the flip side of PTSD.
-PTG is the incredible resilience and growth that comes from people who have suffered trauma, recovered, and built up the resources to help lead others through it.
+PTG is the resilience and growth that comes from people who have suffered trauma, recovered, and built up the resources to help lead others through it.
 Here is how some describe PTG:

 Post-traumatic growth was introduced by Richard Tedeschi and Lawrence Calhoun in